nauam/Courses/docs/administration/configuration/plugins/configuring.md

 1. Instance (Job) scope: the property values defined in the Job definition
 2. Project scope: property values defined in the Project's _project.properties_ file
-3. Framework (Application) scope: property values defined in QW Control's _framework.properties_ file or [Configuration Management](/manual/configuration-mgmt/configmgmt.md).
+3. Framework (Application) scope: property values defined in Rundeck's _framework.properties_ file or [Configuration Management](/manual/configuration-mgmt/configmgmt.md).

-When determining the property value to use, QW Control will evaluate the most-specific scope first (Instance level), and then widen the scope to Project, then Framework definitions.
+When determining the property value to use, Rundeck will evaluate the most-specific scope first (Instance level), and then widen the scope to Project, then Framework definitions.

-When you create a Job in the QW Control GUI, you will be shown the Instance-scope properties as part of the GUI Workflow Builder for any plugin step that you add to your workflow.
+When you create a Job in the Rundeck GUI, you will be shown the Instance-scope properties as part of the GUI Workflow Builder for any plugin step that you add to your workflow.

 When a property can be configured at the framework/project level, you will be able to define it like this: